Get assessed by a physiotherapist

 Sprained ankle grades

-Sprained ankles can be graded to describe how bad the injury is.
+Sprained ankles can be graded to describe how severe the injury is.

 • Grade 2.
 A moderate sprain, which happens when you overstretch and partially tear a ligament.
-You may have quite a lot of swelling, bruising and pain around your ankle, and you may find it difficult to put weight on your foot.
+You may have quite a lot of swelling, bruising, and pain around your ankle.
+You may also find it difficult to put weight on your foot.

 • Grade 3.
 A severe sprain, which happens when you completely tear a ligament.
-The swelling, bruising, and pain around your ankle are usually very bad.
-Your ankle may feel quite wobbly (unstable) and you won’t be able to put any weight on your foot without a lot of pain.
+The swelling, bruising, and pain around your ankle are usually severe.
+Your ankle may feel quite wobbly (unstable).
+You won’t be able to put any weight on your foot without a lot of pain.

 What causes a sprained ankle?

-If you’ve sprained your ankle before, you’re more likely to do it again because your ankle ligaments may be weaker, even after they’ve healed.
+If you’ve sprained your ankle before, you’re more likely to do it again.
+This is because your ankle ligaments may be weaker, even after they’ve healed.
+This is more likely to happen if you haven’t done any strengthening or balancing exercises during your recovery.

 Some other things can increase your risk of spraining your ankle, such as: